En Español | Additional versions

-Healthy Places: Designing an Active Colorado is a five-year, $4.5 million initiative to inspire and support the development of healthy communities.
+Healthy Places: Designing an Active Colorado is an initiative to inspire and support the development of healthy communities.
 Through community-led processes, Healthy Places will help Colorado communities become healthier places to live, work and play.
-The initiative aims to reduce obesity by fostering a built environment where it is easier, safer and more appealing to walk, play and engage in daily activities that encourage movement, connection and fun.
+The initiative aims to increase physical activity by fostering a built environment where it is easier, safer and more appealing to walk, play and engage in daily activities that encourage movement, connection and fun.

-In late 2012, the Foundation received 26 requests for participation (RFPs) for the Healthy Places initiative from communities across the state.
+In late 2012, the Foundation received 26 requests for participation for the Healthy Places initiative from communities across the Colorado.

 For questions regarding Healthy Places, please contact Hillary Fulton, senior program officer - Healthy Living, 303.953.3626.